There are three things you can do:

 Sometimes it is difficult to work out which laws apply to a situation.
-If you are not sure what to do, you can get advice about your situation from other organisations, particularly the Arbitration and Conciliation Service (Acas) or Citizens Advice or your trade union.
+If you are not sure what to do, you can get advice about your situation from other organisations, particularly the Arbitration and Conciliation Service (Acas), Citizens Advice or your trade union.

 It may be that your employer can look into what has happened and decide what to do without it being necessary for you to make a formal complaint.

-This is especially the case if they did not intend something to have the impact it did – for example, if what has happened is indirect discrimination or discrimination arising from disability.
+This is especially the case if they did not intend something to have the impact it did – for example, if it is indirect discrimination or discrimination arising from disability.

 Making a complaint informally means talking to the person at your workplace who can make the situation better.
-This may be your manager or, if it is your manager who is behaving in the way you believe is unlawful discrimination, with someone higher up.
+This may be your manager or, if it is your manager who you believe is unlawfully discriminating against you, with someone higher up.
 In a small organisation, it may be your employer themselves.

 It is a good idea to ask your manager or employer for a meeting, so that there is enough time for you to talk about what has happened and to say what you'd like them to do.